Frank Logue

 Frank Logue (August 18, 1924 – December 31, 2010) was the 25th mayor of New Haven, Connecticut, serving from 1976 to 1979.

 Family and early life

 His mother was widowed, leaving her to support five children during the Great Depression on a kindergarten teacher's salary.
 Frank Logue and his three brothers all attended Yale University, where, after Pearl Harbor, they enlisted in the military reserves.
 Logue was called to active duty in 1943, served as an infantry soldier in France, and returned to Yale, graduating in 1948, and going on to attend Yale Law School.

 In 1947, Logue served as President of the Yale Political Union.
-His older brother Frank Logue's brother Edward, a Yale Law School graduate who married the daughter of William DeVane, dean of Yale College, was an influential city planner who was Mayor Richard C. Lee's right-hand man on most administrative matters and later ran for mayor of Boston.
+His older brother Edward, a Yale Law School graduate who married the daughter of William DeVane, dean of Yale College, was an influential city planner who was Mayor Richard C. Lee's right-hand man on most administrative matters and later ran for mayor of Boston.